 SEALA: ORIGIN AND DEVELOPMENT

-In 1989, in response to a growing need for a paralegal association in this area, a group of legal assistants and students united to form the first paralegal organization in southeast Georgia.
+In 1989, in response to a growing need for a paralegal association in the low country, a group of legal assistants and students united to form the first paralegal organization in southeast Georgia.
 The group officially organized and came to be known as the Southeastern Association of Legal Assistants (SEALA).

 Since its inception, SEALA has been dedicated to the development and recognition of the legal assistant profession in Savannah and the surrounding communities through the promotion of educational opportunities aimed at furthering knowledge and experience levels.
 SEALA encourages its members to take the CLA exam and offers study groups to those who are interested.
 To its credit, ten of its thirty-two members have successfully completed the rigorous certification examination.